rbohannon/RepData_PeerAssessment1/PA1_template.md

 ### Impact of Imputing Missing Data
 The means for each dataset are identical, and the medians are different only by
-1. So there is a little to no impact in these statictics.
+1. So there is little to no impact in these statictics.

 The two histograms for the datasets look very similar, but there appears to be a difference in the 10,000 to 12,000 bin.
 An examination of the two histogram